 In certain states, it can be easier to avoid probate if the person passing away has only a small estate.
 To be considered small, the amount of the estate will vary based on where you live.

-It can be very beneficial for heirs to avoid the probate process in Inland Empire.
+It can be very beneficial for heirs to avoid the probate process in California.
 Between the fees, costs, and stress, the process can be daunting and overwhelming.
-If you want to learn more about how to avoid probate in Inland Empire, reach out to us today!
+If you want to learn more about how to avoid probate in California, reach out to us today!